thekoc11/Dynamical-Billiards/README.md

 An implementation of Dynamical Billiards in Javascript.

-## Future Plans:
+## Machine Learning:

-Application of Machine Learning Concepts for the classification of the Billiards as Rational or Irrational
+Check the `development` branch for the implementation of multi-layer perceptrons for classification of Dynamical Billiards